-Imagery is a coping skill that allows you to picture things in your mind's eye very vividly, in excruciating detail, to bring yourself and your body to a calmer state - to relieve pain, put away upsetting memories or intrusive thoughts, contain distressing emotions, retreat to a safer and quieter place, get some desperately needed rest, or any of the other plentiful uses.
-This is a skill that, like all tools in combatting symptoms of trauma, does take practice and is something you should try to do when you don't "need" it.
-This way, when you're flustered, overwhelmed and unable to think clearly, it's second-nature to you instead of "some dumb thing that's probably useless anyway".
-(Yes, we're very familiar with that rhetoric and guilty of it ourselves from time to time.)
-This technique is built upon being as detailed, descriptive, multi-sensory, and personalized as possible.
-Imagining yourself in a place or scenario that holds absolutely zero interest to you, you have a hard time visualizing, or is even upsetting to you, is NOT going to be helpful.
-Commanding the full use of your mind and its senses will engage so many more neurons in your brain and ask them to get off the upsetting or painful feedback loops they are currently on - which is good not only mentally but to your physical body and health.
-So, more detail, more customization to me and my preferences, got it!
+Imagery is a coping skill that allows you to picture things in your mind's eye - very vividly and in exquisite detail - to bring yourself and your body to a calmer state.
+It may be used to relieve pain, put away upsetting memories or intrusive thoughts, contain distressing emotions, retreat to a safer or quieter place, get some desperately needed rest, or just about anything your mind can create.
+This is a skill that, like all tools for combatting trauma symptoms, does take practice and is one to experiment with when you don't "need" it.
+This way, when you're flustered, overwhelmed and unable to think clearly, it's second-nature instead of "some dumb thing that's probably useless anyway".
+(Yes, we're very familiar with that rhetoric and guilty of it ourselves when distressed.)
+Imagery is a technique constructed around being as detailed, descriptive, multi-sensory, and personalized as possible.
+Imagining yourself in a place or scenario that holds absolutely zero interest to you, that you have a hard time visualizing, or is even upsetting to you, is NOT going to be helpful.
+Commanding the full use of your mind and its senses will engage so many more neurons and ask them to get off the upsetting or painful feedback loops they’re currently on - which is good not only mentally but for your physical health.
+So, more detail, more customization toward my preferences and interest, got it!
 What else?

 And, finally?
-The more you truly BELIEVE these skills are working for you - drawing out that pain from your actual physical body, sealing up those memories nice and tight, slowing not only the intense emotions but your heart rate and tense body too - the better it will work.
-If you just go through the pictures in your mind and don't try to connect them to what your body and mind are truly going through (whether that’s because you're sure it couldn't possibly help given the amount of pain you’re in, are just doing it to tell your therapist you did, think coping skills are dumb, yadda yadda), welp, then, you're right, it's not going to work.
-The mind is sooo powerful.
-And it's also highly susceptible to the input YOU give it.
-If you tell your mind that you're now feeling differently and that parts of your body have been numbed or relaxed, it's probably going to believe you at least a little (if not much more) and follow suit.
-(And not just in a hocus-pocus frou frou kind of way, but a well-researched, biological way - based on the new neural connections you decided to help your body make.)
-Trust in it; the more you do, the better success you'll have.
-And honestly, if you're in distress and just want the madness to pause, or the pain to stop - what do have to lose by committing your whole self to the exercise?
-You've probably tried everything else, things with serious side effects even.
-This has zero, so why not just give it your all?
+The more you truly believe these skills are working for you - drawing out the pain from your physical body, sealing up those memories nice and tight, slowing not only the intense emotions but your heart rate and tense body too - the better it will work.
+If you just go through the pictures in your mind and don't try to connect them to what your body and mind are truly experiencing (whether that’s because you were sure it couldn't possibly touch the level of pain you’re in, were just doing it to tell your therapist you did, think coping skills are worthless, yadda yadda), welp, then, you're right, it's not going to work.
+The mind is sooo powerful, and highly susceptible to the input YOU give it.
+If you tell your mind you're now feeling differently or that parts of your body are starting to feel numbed or relaxed, it's likely going to believe it at least a little (if not much more) and start to follow suit.
+(And not just in a hocus-pocus, frou frou kind of way, but instead a well-researched, biological way - based on the new neural connections you helped your body make.)
+Trust in it; the more you do, the more success you'll have.
+And truly, if you're in distress and just need the madness to pause, or the pain to stop, what do have to lose by committing your whole self to the exercise?
+You've probably tried everything else, possibly even things with serious side effects.
+This has zero, so why not give it your all?

 Now for the fun part!